chrultrabook/docs/src/docs/unbricking/unbrick-flipper.md

 ### Step 6

-Assuming all went well, you should no longer have a unbricked system.
+Assuming all went well, you should no longer have a bricked system.